Step 1: Admitting the problem

 Tags: 12-step, 12-step program, believe that skin, believe that skin color, classmate at seminary, color and ethnicity, friend's mom, mom, never occurred, people, problem, racist, racist culture, raised to believe, raised to believe that skin, skin color, skin color and ethnicity, sue washburn, trying to tell, wanted to live

-Ministries: Presbyterians Today, Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries
+Ministries: Presbyterians Today, Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries